HShaw215/All_Mixed_Up/README.md

 ## About

-Currently All Mixed Up is a personal project, so the database is composed of preselected songs.
-Login functionality to store individual users with their own song database is under development and will be implemented soon.
+All Mixed Up now has login and signup functionality to store songs unique to each user!
+Store all of your ID's in the database and have them ready to go for any set.

 ## Installation